What is computational biology?

 What kind does the Durrant lab study?

 Our research touches on both subfields, but mostly we’re computational structural biologists.
-Our projects center on 1) protein-target identification, 2) small-molecule ligand identification, and 3) molecular visualization.
+Our projects center on small-molecule ligand identification and molecular visualization.

 Small-Molecule Ligand Identification